Victoria's Secret Fashion Show: 2013–2019

-Cancellation
+Discontinuation and spiritual successor

 In May 2019, it was reported that L Brands CEO Les Wexner had issued a memo questioning the future of the show, stating that network television was no longer the "right fit", and that the company planned to focus on "developing exciting and dynamic content and a new kind of event."
 Viewership of the show had fallen from 9.2 million viewers in 2014 to 3.2 million in 2018.
 Victoria's Secret had also been experiencing an overall decline due to increasing competition, as well as changing perceptions to the company's marketing—which a retail analyst described as encouraging women to objectify themselves to "impress men".

 On November 21, 2019, L Brands CFO Stuart Burgdoerfer officially confirmed that the 2019 fashion show had been canceled, citing its declining viewership and lack of immediate "material impact" on Victoria's Secret sales post-broadcast.
 He re-affirmed that Victoria's Secret was "figuring out how to advance the positioning of the brand and best communicate that to customers".
 The New York Times reported that the company was seeking to distance itself from the controversy following fallout from the Jeffrey Epstein sexual abuse scandal and Wexner's ties to Epstein.
-The last official broadcast of the Victoria's Secret Fashion show was in December 2018.
+The last official broadcast of the Victoria's Secret Fashion Show was in December 2018.

+On March 5, 2023, Victoria's Secret chief financial officer Tim Johnson stated during an earnings call that the company was planning a "new version" of the fashion show.
+In July 2023, Victoria's Secret announced that it was producing a documentary with Pulse Films, The Victoria's Secret World Tour, which premiered on September 26, 2023 on Amazon Prime Video.
+The special was billed as "part spectacular fashion event, part documentary", and followed the production of four Victoria's Secret curations in Bogotá, Lagos, London, and Tokyo.
+A World Tour fashion collection associated with the documentary was offered on Amazon and the Victoria's Secret website.

+2024–present: return

+On May 15, 2024, the brand announced via Instagram that the show would return in fall 2024. and on August 28, 2024, the city of New York was announced as the host city of the return of the show and Tyra Banks as the host.
+Valentina Sampaio and Alex Consani became the first two transgender models to walk in the show, which took place on October 15, 2024.

+In 2025, Victoria’s Secret continued with another edition of the show.
+The show continued its focus on diversity, this time featuring the first professional athletes to walk the runway, Angel Reese and Sunisa Lee, and was once again held in New York City, its host city.